mvpoirier/mvpoirier.github.io/_posts/2023-02-12-LaTeX-for-DP-Physics-FE2025.md

 ### Using ChatGPT for LaTeX Code Generation with Overleaf
 Unsure how to begin for writing a specific equation in LaTeX, or need a head start?
 No problem: just ask [ChatGPT](https://chat.openai.com/chat)!
 After a short series of questions, the increasingly popular AI Chatbot can help provide a scaffold for writing more complicated LaTeX code.

-Here's an example I made using the ChatGPT code generated with Overleaf: [https://www.overleaf.com/read/xkhpyjdpctws]
+Here's an example I made using the ChatGPT code generated with Overleaf:

+<iframe src="https://drive.google.com/file/d/1saQX9NKQeZeekMILUg2jtCFZaYCbS2Wp/preview" frameBorder="0" width="100%" height="100%" style="min-width: 640px; min-height:480px"></iframe>
+*Source can be found [here](https://www.overleaf.com/read/xkhpyjdpctws)*

 ### LaTeX Equation Example with Mathcha
-Embedded document can be found [here](https://www.mathcha.io/editor/nZeKei7QSeWt1d2xDviJmPMzPUdx3yZMTYvvep).
 Each equation, graph, or diagram can be easily exported as a transparent SVG or PNG file, or LaTeX source code, which can then be copy/pasted into presentations, documents, or other editors.

 <iframe frameBorder="0" width="100%" height="100%" style="min-width: 400px; min-height:400px" src="https://www.mathcha.io/editor/nZeKei7QSeWt1d2xDviJmPMzPUdx3yZMTYvvep?embedded=true" ></iframe>
+*Source can be found [here](https://www.mathcha.io/editor/nZeKei7QSeWt1d2xDviJmPMzPUdx3yZMTYvvep)*

+That's all for now,
+Mike